What is Bitcoin?

 A bitcoin is a type of digital assets which can be bought, sold, and transfer between the two parties securely over the internet.
 Bitcoin can be used to store values much like fine gold, silver, and some other type of investments.
 We can also use bitcoin to buy products and services as well as make payments and exchange values electronically.

-A bitcoin is different from other types of traditional currencies such as Dollar, Pound, and Euro which can also be used to buy things and exchange values electronically.
+A bitcoin is different from other traditional currencies such as Dollar, Pound, and Euro which can also be used to buy things and exchange values electronically.
 There are no physical coins for bitcoins or paper bills.
-When you send bitcoin to someone or used bitcoin to buy anything, then you don't need to use a bank, a credit card, or any other third-party.
+When you send bitcoin to someone or used bitcoin to buy anything, you don't need to use a bank, a credit card, or any other third-party.
 Instead, you can simply send bitcoin directly to another party over the internet with securely and almost instantly.

 How Bitcoin Works?

 When you send an email to another person, you just type an email address and can communicate directly to that person.
 It is the same thing when you send an instant message.
 This type of communication between two parties is commonly known as Peer-to-Peer communication.

 Whenever you want to transfer money to someone over the internet, you need to use a service of third-party such as banks, a credit card, a PayPal, or some other type of money transfer services.
 The reason for using third-party is to ensure that you are transferring that money.
 In other words, you need to be able to verify that both parties have done what they need to do in real exchange.

 For example, You click a photo and want to send it to another person.
 You can simply attach that photo to an email, type the receiver email address and send it.
 The other person will receive the photo, and you think it would end, but it is not.
 Now, we have two copies of photo one is simple email and another is an original file which is still on my computer.
 Here, we send the copy of the file of the photo, not the original file.
 This issue is commonly known as the double spend problem.